raphaelmansuy/tutorials/07_agent/10_chapter.md

 ### The Prompt Injection Threat Landscape

 Prompt injection is the most dangerous and common attack against AI agents.
-Here are real attack patterns discovered in production systems:
+Here are attack patterns commonly documented in security research:

+*Note: The following examples are provided for educational purposes to help developers understand and defend against these attack types.
+Do not use these patterns maliciously.*

 **Direct Injection:**